gstinoco/CITC-airbnb/README.md

 The codes presented are:

-- [Distances.py](Distances.py): Script for calculating distances between each AirBnB presented, in the file [host.csv](Information/hosts.tar.gz), and the places .
+- [Distances.py](Distances.py): Script for calculating distances between each AirBnB presented, in the file [host.csv](Information/hosts.tar.gz), and the places stated in the file [places.csv](Information/places.tar.gz).
 - [Correlations.ipynb](Correlations.ipynb): Correlation analysis using and auto explainable Jupyter Notebook.

 ## Requirements :exclamation: